 And thirdly, most importantly, what kind of lifestyle is that?
 Requiring you to do 100 squats a day??!!
 And I am sure there is more involved too like 100 sit-ups, 100 push ups etc.

 I don’t want that kind of lifestyle.
 That holds zero appeal to me and I can perfectly understand why people drop out and don’t do it.
 And the crazy part is that it’s not even necessary!

 At the same token there are many people who thrive on discipline, love a tough military style routine and that is perfectly fine too, we are all different.
 But if you look at the stats and 10% of the population may go to the gym and 80% who sign up don’t actually go, so that’s more like 2% actually do it, then 98% of us are hating it!

 So it puzzles me as to why they keep trying to apply this one method, over the top solution when it doesn’t stick?
 And just causes stress, which increases cortisol and makes it harder to lose weight.

 So let’s think about the lifestyle we really want, that we would love to do.
 Then the transition to where you are now and where you want to be, is an awesome journey of fun and feeling good.
 You will wonder why you hadn’t thought of it before!

-Update 2021 – I have now been following a Ray Peat Inspired lifestyle for about four years now and have successfully lost weight and kept it off without killing myself with exercise.
+Update 2022 – I have now been following a Ray Peat Inspired lifestyle for about five years now and have successfully lost weight and kept it off without killing myself with exercise.
 I’ve written a guide for others too called One Ten Toned which shows you how to do just enough exercise without damaging your metabolism.
 It is available for immediate download worldwide and is under AU$10.
 Buy here.